Mount Hope Cemetery

 It is fitting that Alonzo Horton, known as "the father of San Diego," is buried at Mount Hope Cemetery.
-Other notable San Diegans buried at Mount Hope Cemetery include - Elisha Babcock, builder of the Hotel del Coronado; Dr. Charles Merwin Fenn, a founding member of the San Diego Medical Society; Gertrude Gilbert, who was instrumental in saving the exposition buildings in Balboa Park; Nathan Harrison, an early pioneer in the region; Kate Morgan, reputedly the resident ghost at the Hotel del Coronado; George W. Marston, who was involved with establishing Balboa Park, the San Diego Public Library System, and the Serra Museum; Ah Quinn, a merchant, farmer, and leader in the Chinese Mission; and Kate Sessions, San Diego's pioneering horticulturist.
+Other notable San Diegans buried at Mount Hope Cemetery include - Elisha Babcock, builder of the Hotel del Coronado; Dr. Charles Merwin Fenn, a founding member of the San Diego Medical Society; Gertrude Gilbert, who was instrumental in saving the exposition buildings in Balboa Park; Nathan Harrison, an early pioneer in the region; Kate Morgan, reputedly the resident ghost at the Hotel del Coronado; merchant George W. Marston, who was involved with establishing Balboa Park, the San Diego Public Library and the Serra Museum; Ah Quinn, a merchant, farmer and leader in the Chinese Mission; and Kate Sessions, San Diego's pioneering horticulturist.

-Other prominent individuals buried at Mount Hope Cemetery are Gustaf Kletus Akerlundh who was a member of Captain Roald Amundsen's 1903 expedition to the magnetic north pole; Sam Brannan an early Mormon pioneer and member of San Francisco's first city council; Raymond Chandler the novelist who created detective Philip Marlow; and Alta M. Hulett, America's first female attorney in the state of Illinois.
+Other prominent individuals buried at Mount Hope Cemetery are Gustaf Kletus Akerlundh, who was a member of Captain Roald Amundsen's 1903 expedition to the magnetic north pole; Sam Brannan, an early Mormon pioneer and member of San Francisco's first city council; Raymond Chandler, the novelist who created detective Philip Marlow; and Alta M. Hulett, the first female attorney in the state of Illinois.

 For more information, please see San Diego Cemeteries: A Brief Guide and scroll down to Mount Hope.